ThijsvanB/EDGroup249/Code/Arduino/README.md

-This folder contains the code for controlling the arduino
+This folder contains the code for controlling the arduino.
+This code is in the ESP32_Controller.ino file.